Capital Guardians has implemented banking-grade security to protect it users and assets.

 The Australian Financial Complaints Authority (AFCA)

-Capital Guardians is a member of the AFCA along with banks, credit unions, building societies, etc (Member 33719).
+Capital Guardians is a member of the AFCA along with institutions including banks, credit unions and building societies (Member 33719).
 The AFCA provides specialised services in dispute resolution, systemic issues management and code monitoring.
 The AFCA external dispute resolution scheme is a free, fair and accessible services to consumers (including some small businesses) who are unable to resolve disputes with financial services providers that are members of the AFCA.

 AFCA is funded by its members, which are financial services providers that have chosen us as their external dispute resolution scheme.

 The AFCA home page provides a list of AFCA members, including Capital Guardians.